dotnet/docfx/docs/designs/conceptual-versioning.md

 To handle this case, we have to:

-1. Remove this moniker from the moniker range from this file's build result.
+1. Remove this moniker from the moniker range from this file's build result, and add it to the `blank_page_monikers` attributes.
-1. Remove this moniker from the moniker range of this file in the Toc.
+1. Remove this moniker from the moniker range of this file in the Toc, and add it to the `blank_page_monikers` attributes.

+> For now, `blank_page_monikers` is just used for easily trouble shouting, it will not be consumed by DHS, but we will keep this attribute for the future using.

-After doing doing this,
+After doing this,

-1. User can not find this file in the Toc when they select the moniker of Toc as `netcore-2.0`.
+1. This file will be hidden from the Toc when they select the moniker of Toc as `netcore-2.0`.
 1. If user access URL `{page_url}?view=netcore-2.0`, the DHS will fallback to `{page_url}?netcore-1.0`

 #### 4.3 Reference resolve